 Sure, there is a third ball there.
 But, unless you are Keith Elwin and can control that one too, the third ball is just a red herring.
-It’s there to block you and get in the way of the other two balls as they rattle around in the what little confined space that the playfield provides for you.
+It’s there to block you and get in the way of the other two balls as they rattle around in the little confined space that the playfield provides for you.

 Once you have two balls in control, your next mission is to lock one of them to light the Jackpot, and then shoot the left spinner to the upper-right saucer to collect it.
 Watch out, though.
 The Target of Death is back to regulate by stopping your first good lock shot and sending the ball dangerously back at you again.

 << Sure, you COULD get two balls in the lock and shoot the third ball into the upper-right saucer to get a Double Jackpot.
 I’ve done this … once … ever.
 It felt really special. >>